Silvi47/pycon_apac_2024/README.md

-# Talk Material in PyCon Indonesia 2024
+# Talk Material in PyCon APAC 2024
 ## Low-light Face Image Feature Extraction

 ## Inside this repository, there are: